Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 }
 ```

+> Note: alternatively you could move rewriting of the URL to a state after the hash lookup, such as vcl_miss (e.g. modifying the `bereq` object).

 Lastly, when enabling shielding, make sure to deploy your VCL code changes first _before_ enabling shielding.
 This way you avoid a race condition whereby a shield has old VCL (i.e. no conditional checks for either `Fastly-FF` or `req.backend.is_shield`) and thus tries to do something that should only happen on the edge cache node.

-When using `Fastly-Debug:1` to inspect debug response headers, and we look at `fastly-state`, `fastly-debug-path` and `fastly-debug-ttl` we might see...
+When using `Fastly-Debug:1` to inspect debug response headers, we might want to look at `fastly-state`, `fastly-debug-path` and `fastly-debug-ttl`.
+These would have values such as...

 ```
 < fastly-state: HIT-STALE